 Students in grades 9-11 must carry the equivalent of seven credit-bearing courses.
-All students in grade twelve (senior students) must carry the equivalent of four credit-bearing courses.
+All students in grade twelve (senior students) must carry the equivalent of four credit-bearing courses (athletes must carry five courses).
 Unless prior written permission by the principal is provided, senior students must also carry other approved courses or repeat courses in the other three periods.
-Students in grades 9-12 should not carry more than seven credit-bearing courses.
+Students in grades 9-12 should not carry more than seven credit-bearing courses during the school year.
 A student desiring to carry more or less than seven credit-bearing courses must receive written permission to do so from the school's principal.